 Distance from Sydney: 2 hrs 40 mins

 Clyde River, South Coast

-Truly escaping the hustle and bustle of the city, situated 3.5 hours south of Sydney is an award-winning glamping destination, The Escape, completely immersed in the Australian bush.
-Where else can you embrace 80 acres of land, together with over 2 kilometres expanse of the Clyde River?
-Exactly, there is nowhere else but The Escape.
-Relax and unwind by the tranquil riverfront and breathe in the sweet fresh air of Mother Nature, while sipping from your glass of wine – so idyllic.
-With the options of the luxury tents or a luxury studio (both fitted with modern bathrooms), you have the opportunity to embrace the traditional elements of camping, but without compromising on any sense of style, sophistication or comfort.
+Pitched along two kilometres of the Clyde River, The Escape is a glamping getaway that's completely immersed in the Australian bush.
+With the options of the luxury tents or a luxury studio (both fitted with bathrooms), you have the opportunity to embrace the traditional elements of camping, but without compromising on any sense of style, sophistication or comfort.

-If you think glamping and drinking wine goes hand in hand (of course you do) then this one is for you, my friend.
-At Nashdale Lane, you’ll be glamping right there in the vines and to call this glamping is actually a huge understatement.
-Each “tent” is decked out with a verandah, kitchenette, couch and dining area plus there’s a BBQ area too so you can cook up your own dinner (there are also a whole host of local restaurants if you want to fully luxe it up).
+If you think glamping and drinking wine goes hand in hand (of course you do) then this one is for you.
+Nashdale Lane is one of Orange's fully-fledged vineyards (and one of our favourites).
+Here you’ll be glamping right beside the vines and Nashdale Lane's incredible cellar door, pitched on the rolling green hills that rise up to the mysterious Mount Canobolas.
+Each tent is decked out with a verandah, kitchenette, couch and dining area plus there’s a BBQ area where you can cook up your own dinner.

 Roar & Snore